MVKB Logo

 • It’s entirely static, written in HTML and Sass.

-• It doesn't use any CSS frameworks.
-For this project I much more prefer to write my own CSS from scratch.
+• It doesn’t use any CSS frameworks.
+For this project I much more prefer to write my own CSS from scratch to be fully in control.

 • At the time of writing I’m still using Fathom for analytics (I really like the service), but that might get ditched in favor of Cloudflare’s analytics to keep things simple.